bjoluc/jspsych-builder/readme.md

 ### Experiment files

-Unlike plain jsPsych experiments, experiments developed with jsPsych Builder do not require you to call `jsPsych.init()` yourselves, but instead let you define your timeline in an exported function `createTimeline` in the experiment's root JavaScript file.
+Unlike plain jsPsych experiments, experiments developed with jsPsych Builder do not require you to call `jsPsych.init()` yourself, but instead let you define your timeline in an exported function `createTimeline` in the experiment's root JavaScript file.
 Every other value that you export will be passed as an option to [`jsPsych.init()`](https://www.jspsych.org/core_library/jspsych-core/#jspsychinit) along with the timeline.
 Note that you can use all the latest JavaScript features without caring about their browser support, as your code will be transpiled by Babel.